- Distinguish three broad categories of deserts.

 13.4 The Great Basin and the Basin and Range

 The Great Basin is the largest area of interior drainage in North America, meaning there is no outlet to the ocean and all precipitation remains in the basin or is evaporated.
 It covers western Utah, most of Nevada, and extends into eastern California, southern Oregon, and southern Idaho.
 Streams in the Great Basin gather runoff and groundwater discharge and deliver it to lakes and playas within the basin.
 A subregion within the Great Basin is the Basin and Range which extends from the Wasatch Front in Utah west across Nevada to the Sierra Nevada Mountains of California.
 The basins and ranges referred to in the name are horsts and grabens, formed by normal fault blocks from crustal extension, as discussed in chapter 2 and chapter 9.
-The entire area has stretched by a factor of about 2, meaning from end to end, the distance has doubled over the past 30 million years or so.
+The lithosphere of the entire area has stretched by a factor of about 2, meaning from end to end, the distance has doubled over the past 30 million years or so.
 This has created the bowl-like shape of the region, which creates an overall internal drainage, and countless sub-drainages in individual basins.
 Each of these are lined by alluvial sediments leading into playa or lacustrine depositional environments.
 Even without the arid conditions, there would be these types of deposits, with lacustrine becoming more common in place of playa.
 This most recently occurred with pluvial lakes that formed during the last glacial maximum (see chapter 14.4.3).